qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 - how do i delete an email?
 - how can i delete my emails?

-## intent:background_app_refresh
-- How do I disable or enable background app refresh?
-- Hello, How do I disable or enable background app refresh?

 ## intent:how_turn_off_badge_count
 - How do I turn off or turn on the badge count?
 - Hello, How do I turn off or turn on the badge count?